maRce10/marce10.github.com/_posts/2016-12-22-Download_a_single_recording_for_each_species_in_a_site_from_Xeno-Canto.md

 ---
 layout: post
-title: "Download a single recording for each species in a site from Xeno-Canto"
+title: "Download a single recording for each species in a country from Xeno-Canto"
 date: 22-12-2016
 ---